Cottontail Rabbit Situations & Solutions

-While rabbits generally steer clear of people, they can damage gardens.
+While rabbits generally steer clear of people, they can cause some damage to gardens and yards.

 In Your Garden